-Individual Permit Procedures: Proponents of work that is defined in the Individual Permit category of Appendix A - Definition of Categories, or that does not meet the terms and general conditions of this GP, should submit an application and the appropriate application materials (including the Corps application form) to the Corps (see 33 CFR 325.1) at the earliest possible date in order to expedite the Individual Permit review process.
-General information and application forms can be obtained at our website or by calling us (see Appendix E).
+Individual Permit Procedures: Proponents of work that does not qualify for Category 1 or 2 of this GP should submit an application and the appropriate application materials (including the Corps application form) to the Corps (see 33 CFR 325.1) at the earliest possible date in order to expedite the Individual Permit review process.
+General information and application forms can be obtained on our website [see Appendix J, (1)] or by calling us at (978) 318-8338.
 Individual WQC and CZM consistency concurrence are required when applicable from the Commonwealth of Massachusetts before Corps permit issuance.
-The Corps encourages applicants to concurrently apply for a Corps Individual Permit and state permits.
+The Corps encourages applicants to concurrently apply for a Corps Individual Permit and State permits.

-5. Approval Process
+5. Approval

 Applicants for Category 2 activities may not proceed with work in Corps jurisdiction until written authorization is received from the Corps.
-Applicants are responsible for obtaining all applicable approvals listed on Page 2 from the appropriate state and local agencies before commencing work in Corps jurisdiction.
+Applicants are responsible for applying for and obtaining all applicable approvals listed on Page 2 from the appropriate State and local agencies before commencing work in Corps jurisdiction.

 IV.
-GP GENERAL CONDITIONS:
+GENERAL PERMIT GENERAL CONDITIONS: